 The Total Ozone Mapping Spectrometer (TOMS) originally flew aboard NASA's Nimbus-7 satellite and looked directly down at the atmosphere (nadir viewing) to measure the amount of backscattered ultraviolet (UV) radiation.
 TOMS had a fixed grating and an array of exit slits and step-scanned across the orbital track ±51º from the nadir in 3º steps with an instantaneous field of view (IFOV) of about 0.052 rad.
 At each scan position, Earth's radiance was monitored at six wavelengths between 310 and 380 nm to infer the total ozone amount.
 Following Nimbus-7, TOMS flew aboard several additional satellites.

-Content from all Earth science data sites are migrating into this site from now until end of 2026.
-Not all NASA Earth science data will appear across the site until then.
+We are in the process of migrating all NASA Earth science data sites into Earthdata from now until end of 2026.
+Not all NASA Earth science data and resources will appear here until then.
 Thank you for your patience as we make this transition.

 Read about the Web Unification Project